hbread00/yuanzi/README.md

 # yuanzi

 Starship preset, inspired by the Atomic theme from Oh My Posh.

+- Default: The default style
+- Mono: For monospaced nerd fonts, remove the space after the icon